Key Summary

 Pricing

-- No monthly subscription for basic use
+- No monthly subscription for basic use, which is great for a solo artist just starting out

 - Charges apply per new client booking through the marketplace

-- Payment processing fees apply for transactions
+- Payment processing fees apply for all transactions

 Square Appointments: Best for Square-powered tattoo payments